Since the turn of the century, small startups ideas—Uber, Twitter, Instagram, Airbnb, to name a few—have been scaled into technology giants.

 “The technology of AI and ML enables startups to displace legacy infrastructure and the outdated management models that big companies use,” Michael says.

-4. Social purpose
+4. Social impact

 It used to be that businesses, founded for profit only, were separate from ethically conscious projects.
 But increasingly, these two ideas are being combined.

 “The culture of startups is becoming more ethical and empathetic.”
 Michael says, “They are now more purposeful and in particular sustainable, moving away from the blitzscaling and dubious ethics exemplified by some Silicon Valley startups.”

 On his New Technology Ventures program, Michael has seen students finding ways to do good by the planet and its population, rather than just chasing money and profit.

 Companies that look to reduce food waste and its impact on the planet, like Olio and Too Good To Go, combine savvy business models with social purpose.

 There are creative mechanisms to combat climate change, too.
 Electric airships to enable international travel despite flygskam—the growing ‘flight-shaming' movement, and machine learning to improve efficiency in the Middle East minimizing emissions.
 Surely sustainability will be at the core of many new startups in the 2020's and beyond.